johnbrett/hapi-auth-bearer-token/README.md

         accessTokenName: 'access_token',    // optional, 'access_token' by default
         validateFunc: function( token, callback ) {

-            // For convenience, the request object can be accessed from `this` within var request = this;  validateFunc.
+            // For convenience, the request object can be accessed
+            // from `this` within validateFunc.
+            var request = this;

             // Use a real strategy here,
             // comparing with a token from your database for example